We make a performance enhancing device, PED.

 2 – The effectiveness of cooling via your palms and soles

-We cool via the the palms of your hands and the soles of your feet because of their effectiveness.
-[1-3]
+Our recovery sleeves mainly cool via the the palms of your hands and the soles of your feet because of their effectiveness.
+[3-5]

 Because you give off the majority of your heat at your extremities.
 The palms and soles contain an abundance of additional capillaries that you use to remove heat from your body.

 Specifically targeting and manipulating these areas can lead to an increased efficiency in removing heat from the body.
-Which can help enhance performance and recovery.
+Which can help enhance your performance and recovery.